 The decisions to shut down 17 newspapers, 4 radios, 4 TV and a total of 25 media organizations under decrees were canceled.
-During the OHAL period in total 179 media agencies (53 newspaper, 34 TV, 37 Radio station, 20 magazines, and 6 news agencies) and 29 publishing house were shut down.
+During the State of Emergency period, in total, 179 media agencies (53 newspaper, 34 TV, 37 radio station, 20 magazines, and 6 news agencies) and 29 publishing house were shut down.

-On the decrees, these shutdowns were based on "having relations, coherence and communication with the Gulenist Terror Organization (FETO/PYD) which has been established as a threat to national security; as well as terror organizations and structures and groups which have been declared as acting against the security of the state, by the National Security Council."
+On the decrees, these shutdowns were based on "having relations, coherence and communication with the Gülenist Terrorist Organization (FETO/PYD), which has been established as a threat to national security; as well as terror organizations and structures and groups which have been declared as acting against the security of the state, by the National Security Council."

 During the state of emergency period, the number of closed radio stations was 41 (including the decisions by RTUK).
 4 of these decisions were canceled.

-The shutdown of the decision of 37 radio stations are still active.
+The shutdown decisions for 37 radio stations are still active.

 Aksaray Mavi Radyo, Esra Radyo, Aktüel Radyo, Haber Radyo Ege, Berfin FM, Herkül FM, Burç FM, Jest FM, Cihan Radyo, Kanaltürk Radyo, Dünya Radyo, Radyo Aile Rehberi, Radyo Nur, Radyo Bamteli, Radyo Şimşek, Radyo Cihan (İstanbul), Samanyolu Haber Radyosu, Radyo Fıkıh, Radyo Küre, Radyo Mehtap, Patnos FM, Rengin Radyo, Radyo Karacadağ, Özgür Radyo, Özgür Güneş Radyosu, Ses Radyo, Radyo Dünya (Adana), Doğu Radyo, Yön Radyo, Gün Radyo, Batman FM (As of March 2018)

-The shut down of decisions for Yağmur FM, Umut FM, Radyo 59, and Yön FM have been lifted through decrees.
+The shutdown decisions for Yağmur FM, Umut FM, Radyo 59, and Yön FM have been lifted through decrees.

-Radio and Television Authority of Turkey (RTÜK) was formed in 1994 based on the "act of the establishment of Radio and TV Initiatives and Broadcast."
-Regulation of broadcast organizations, providing licenses and auditing of broadcasters are among the authority's responsibilities.
+The Radio and Television Supreme Council (RTÜK) was established in 1994 as per the "Act of the Establishment of Radio and TV Initiatives and Broadcast."
+Regulating broadcasters, providing licenses and auditing broadcasters are among the authority's responsibilities.

 RATEM – Türkiye Radyo ve Televizyon Yayıncılığı Sektör Raporu 2018